 Looking for ways to show Data Labels in Excel 3D Maps?
 Then this is the article for you.
 Excel does not provide a Show Data Labels option inside the 3D Maps.
 However, we will show you 2 workarounds to do so in this article.

-2 Handy Approaches to Show Data Labels in Excel 3D Maps
+How to Show Data Labels in Excel 3D Maps: 2 Handy Approaches

 To demonstrate the methods, we have picked a dataset with 3 columns: “Occupation“, “Location“, and “Average Salary“.
 This dataset represents the mean salary of 6 occupations for each different location, and we are going to use this data to show you how to enable Data Labels in 3D Maps.